-a) With guidance, draft reports, or other documents related to work assignments or developmental activities.
-Gather, interpret, and analyze information to develop written outputs and oral presentations.

-- b) Prepare and when appropriate deliver oral presentations on LGBTI human rights and development to a variety of audiences within the DRG Center and the Agency.
-Actively participate in discussions and meetings. - c) Participate and contribute to long-range planning and/or management of new agency LGBTI programs. - d) With guidance, develop strategies for planning and/or implementing LGBTI programs in the context of human rights and development. - e) With guidance, draft strategies for planning and/or implementing LGBTI programs in the context of human rights and social inclusion in development activities. - f) Perform other duties as assigned: Worldwide availability for short-term temporary duty assignments (TDYs).
+- a) Upon request and with guidance, develop reports, or other documents related to self-directed work assignments or developmental activities.
+Gather, interpret, and analyze information to develop written outputs and oral presentations. - b) Prepare and deliver oral presentations to a variety of audiences within the DRG Center and the Agency.
+Actively participate in discussions and meetings. - c) Participate and contribute to long-range planning and/or management of new agency programs. - d) Develop strategies for planning and/or implementing LGBTI programs in the context of human rights and development. - e) Perform other duties as assigned: Worldwide availability for short-term temporary duty assignments (TDYs).